js-dxtools/webpack-validator/README.md

 Writing webpack configs is brittle and error-prone.
 This package provides a [joi](https://github.com/hapijs/joi) object schema for webpack configs.
 This gets you a) static type safety, b) property spell checking and c) semantic validations such as "`loader` and `loaders` can not be used simultaneously" or "`query` can only be used with `loader`, not with `loaders`".

 You're very welcome to give [feedback](https://github.com/js-dxtools/webpack-validator/issues) & [PR's](https://github.com/js-dxtools/webpack-validator).

-**Note: webpack v2 has built-in validation for configuration.
-Due to this, `webpack-validator` is unlikely to make significant changes.
-While pull requests will be reviewed and can be merged, project maintainers are unlikely to put a lot of much effort into the maintenance of the project.**

 ### Example
 Take this simple webpack config.
 It has a tiny, hard to spot error.
 Can you find it?